 Additionally, the repeated-measures comparison indicated a significant main effect of \textbf{Text Reasoning} on underreliance (\( F(1, 94) = 8.71, p = .004, \eta_p^2 = .085 \)), whereas \textbf{Inline Highlighting} did not exhibit a significant effect (\( F(1, 94) = 2.28, p = .134, \eta_p^2 = .024 \)).
 Furthermore, there was no significant interaction effect between \textbf{Inline Highlighting} and \textbf{Text Reasoning} (\( F(1, 94) = 0.05, p = .944, \eta_p^2 = .000 \)).
 These results suggest that \textbf{Text Reasoning} effectively reduces underreliance, while \textbf{Inline Highlighting} does not have a notable impact.

-When further comparing under-reliance between different groups of users, we found that under the conditions of \textbf{Inline Highlighting, Highlighting + Reasoning, and AI Label Only}, the Tutor group significantly exhibited more under-reliance compared to the Prolific group.
-However, under the \textbf{conditions without any AI suggestions} and with \textbf{Text Reasoning} explanations, the two groups had no significant difference in under-reliance.
+When further comparing performance between the two groups across conditions, we found that under the conditions of \textbf{Inline Highlighting, Highlighting + Reasoning, and AI Label Only}, the Tutor group significantly exhibited more under-reliance compared to the Prolific group.
+However, under \textbf{baseline} and \textbf{Text Reasoning} conditions, the two groups had no significant difference.